California Business Leaders Grateful for Governor’s Efforts to Clear Homeless Camps

 0:00

-A handful of business organizations in the state have publicly thrown their support behind California Gov. Gavin Newsom’s recent executive order directing state employees to clear homeless camps and encouraging municipalities to do the same.
+A handful of business organizations in the state have publicly thrown their support behind California Gov. Gavin Newsom’s recent executive order that directs state employees to clear homeless camps and encourages municipalities to do the same.

 The governor’s action “will greatly improve public safety and our business climate while providing appropriate resources to those in need,” Jennifer Barrera, president and CEO of the California Chamber of Commerce, said in an Aug.
-5 press release issued by the governor.
+5 statement issued by the governor.

 The president and CEO of the California Restaurant Association—which represents more than 22,000 members—additionally said the change was long overdue.

-“Restaurants have been on the front lines as individuals that need help are increasingly engaging in unsafe behaviors harmful to our staff and guests and are left in inhumane circumstances on our streets,” said the association’s Jot Condie, in the press release.
+“Restaurants have been on the front lines as individuals that need help are increasingly engaging in unsafe behaviors harmful to our staff and guests and are left in inhumane circumstances on our streets,” Jot Condie, the association’s president and CEO, said in the statement.
 “The time has come for a bold and different approach.”

 Following the U.S. Supreme Court’s June 28 decision giving local governments permission to enforce illegal camping and homelessness laws, the governor has since prioritized cleaning encampments to improve public safety.